RedDotRocket/agentup-sys-tools/README.md

 This plugin provides safe, controlled access to system operations including file I/O, directory management, and system information retrieval.

+If you need any more tool calls or functionality, please create an issue in the repository or go ahead and implement it yourself!

 ## Tool Capabilities

 ### File Operations